Chiabee/CNSWhitepaper/src/Introduction.md

 ## About

 Chia Name Service (CNS) is a decentralized ecosystem built on Chia Blockchain with its UTXO model and Chialisp Smart Contracts.
-CNS not only aims to provide name service to users on Chia Blockchain, but also providing cross chain service with verifiable proof from most secured blockchain - Chia.
+CNS not only aims to provide name service to users on Chia Blockchain, but also provides cross-chain service with verifiable proof from the most secured blockchain - Chia.

-CNS generates the name with `.xch` suffix, the name is able to resolve various type of data both on-chain or off-chain, including addresses, content, websites, social accounts, etc. Owners have full ownership and management permission.
-Owner can trade name like a normal NFT.
+CNS generates the name with the `.xch` suffix, the name is able to resolve various types of data both on-chain or off-chain, including addresses, content, websites, social accounts, etc. Owners have full ownership and management permission.
+Owner can trade the name like a normal NFT.

 **Our Vision**

 CNS is a universal name service that seamlessly connects people, information, assets, and applications in the digital world.
 Although it is secured by Chia Blockchain, it is chain-agnostic.
-The CNS is decentralized, censorship-resistant, and open-sourced digital gateway to the Web 3.0.
+The CNS is a decentralized, censorship-resistant, and open-sourced digital gateway to Web 3.0.

 **Our Goals**

-- Realize a secure, transparent, and open name service.
+- Realize a secure, transparent, and open-name service.
 - Serve as a digital gateway for a person or an organization to Web 3.0.
 - Interoperate between Web 3.0 and the Web 2.0.
-- Build a universal name service for all digital world.
+- Build a universal name service for all digital worlds.

 ## Features